janus-idp/software-templates/templates/gitlab/register-gitlab-component/README.md

 ### Expected Output

 ![gpt-result-image](gpt-result.png)
-Once you press create you should expect all the steps to be completed successfully and the component registered, but not ingested yet.
+Once you press create, you should expect all the steps to be completed successfully and the component registered, but not ingested yet.

 To ingest the component, you will need to merge the merge request created by the template.
 To navigate to the merge request, click the `Go to Merge Request` button to be redirected to the corresponding merge request.